 Introduction to C++ Union

-Union is a datatype defined by the user and all the different members of the union have the same memory location.
-The member of the union which occupies the largest memory decides the size of the union.
-Union is mostly used when the user is looking to use a single memory location for different multiple members.
+Union is a datatype defined by the user, and all the different members of the union have the same memory location.
+The member of the union, which occupies the largest memory, decides the union’s size.
+Users mostly use the union when they want to utilize a single memory location for multiple members.
 Unions are very much similar to the structures.
-It is defined in the same way, as the structures are done.
-For defining Unions, we need to use the keyword “union” in the language C++.
+It is defined in the same way as the structures are done.
+We need to use the word “union” in C++ to define Unions.
 This article explains the concept of Union in C++.
-The different examples explained below will help in understanding the concept and using it according to the requirements.
+The examples below will help you understand and use the concept according to the requirements.

 Syntax: